krinosx/base64-diff-api/README.md

 # WAES - Scalable Web Api

-This is the result of the assignment given.
+This is the result of the given assignment.

 ## Usage